BE PART OF our story and join us on a journey of discovery into Athlone's rich whiskey heritage.

-We can also organise private group tours on request and subject to availability.
+We can also organise private group tours for 4+ on request and subject to availability.
 Please get in touch for further information or book your Athlone Walking Tour today on our website!
 Our tours are available throughout March to October.

-Tours must be booked 24 hours in advance.
 The tour information and starting point will be provided via email once your booking has been made.
-Tour Duration: 1.5 hours approx
+Tour Duration: 1.5 - 2 hours approx